worldviewer/rails-omdb/README.md

 4. One problem I ran into was that **the typeahead javascript I was using required data to be in a hash format**:

 ```
-[ {value:"title", value:"title"}, ... ]
+[ { value:"title", value:"title" }, ... ]
 ```

     I decided to see what was available in terms of JavaScript code that would automatically convert a tab-separated value (TSV) file into this hash.
-I found this:
+I found this ...

     [jquery-tsv - Tab-separated values plugin for jQuery](code.google.com/p/jquery-tsv/)